shakefu/humbledb/docs/tutorial.rst

 All the standard pymongo find/update/remove, etc., are mapped onto Document subclasses.

+.. _specifying-indexes:

 Specifying Indexes
 ==================

-Indexes are specified using the :attr:`Document.config_indexes` attribute.
+Indexes are specified using the :attr:`~humbledb.document.Document.config_indexes` attribute.
 This attribute should be a list of attribute names to index.
 These names will be automatically mapped to their key names when the index call is made.
 More complicated indexes with different sort ordering, uniqueness, or sparseness currently can't be created with HumbleDB's ``config_indexes``.
 This will change soon.

 HumbleDB uses an :meth:`~pymongo.collection.Collection.ensure_index` call with a TTL of 24 hours, and ``background=True``.
 This will be called before any